 L2TP is another VPN protocol, but requires IPSec to be implemented alongside it.
 This is because L2TP is technically just a tunneling protocol, while IPSec is an encryption protocol; the two combined make one of the most popular VPN protocols out there.
 There are no known vulnerabilities, as L2TP is heavily focused on security.
 Like OpenVPN, its speed isn’t bad either (depending on the day, it might even be a little faster).

-Why use Tor along with a VPN?
+Why and how to use Tor along with a VPN

 Let’s say you’re not most users, though.
 Say you’re a whistleblower, like Edward Snowden, or you’re doing something of similar weight that absolutely must not be detected by anyone.
 Whether you fit that description or you just want to be careful for the sake of being careful, using a VPN with Tor may just be the answer that you’re looking for.

-In this section, we’ll cover two distinct methods for the utilization of VPNs alongside Tor.
+But how do you use it?
+There are two distinct methods for the utilization of VPNs alongside Tor.
 There are benefits to both solutions.

 Method 1: VPN-to-Tor